• Recipes

 AMAAAAAZING!

 Seriously, we couldn't stop eating this.
 For supper, for lunch, with rice, with pitas.
-And, bonus, it made a TON of food, so we froze the rest and just defrosted it for supper tonight It was so yummy, so on the blog it goes!
-It will definitely be a repeated meal in our house.
+And, bonus, it made a TON of food, so we froze the rest.

 Vegan and wallet friendly, it's a crowd pleaser, for sure.
 Filled with spices and flavour, I would bring this to a potluck any day.
 I know even the toughest critic couldn't resist a second helping.
 It's THAT good.
 Totally sounding a bit overconfident here, but it's worth it.